ophelialabs/ophelialabs.github.io/docs/src/index.md

 - Him: "Better be glad you caught us on camera".
 - Me: I will prove it, without it looking "fried"
 - Him: "I should have never taken this job";
-   * Unknow: "I thought he was your specialty?"
+   * Unknown: "I thought he was your specialty?"
 - Eyes magnetic?
 See image.jl.
 Scientific method here we go!

 ## What information did I offload?